-Since March 1, 2013, Neil Kornze has been leading the Bureau of Land Management (BLM) as the agency's Principal Deputy Director.
+On April 8, 2014, Neil Kornze was confirmed by the U.S. Congress as the Director of the Bureau of Land Management.
+From March 1, 2013 until his recent confirmation, Neil Kornze led the BLM as the agency's Principal Deputy Director.
 Kornze oversees the agency's management of more than 245 million acres of public land nationwide.

 Prior to serving in his current role, Kornze was the BLM's Acting Deputy Director for Policy and Programs starting in October 2011.
 Kornze joined the organization in January 2011 as a Senior Advisor to the Director.
 In these roles, he worked on a broad range of issues, including renewable and conventional energy development, transmission siting, and conservation policy.

-Raised in Elko, Nevada, Kornze is a Phi Beta Kappa graduate with a degree in Politics from Whitman College in Walla Walla, Washington.
-He earned a master’s degree in International Relations at the London School of Economics.
+Raised in Elko, NV, Kornze is a Phi Beta Kappa graduate with a degree in Politics from Whitman College in Walla Walla, WA.
+He earned a master's degree in International Relations at the London School of Economics.